ibm-cloud-docs/watsonxdata/spark-emr.md

 * <<change_endpoint>> : The Metadata Service URI endpoint to access the metastore.
 For more information on getting the MDS credentials, see [Getting Metadata Service (MDS) Credentials]({{site.data.keyword.ref-hms-link}}){: external}.
 * <<change_pswd>> : The password to access the metastore.
 For more information on getting the MDS credentials, see [Getting Metadata Service (MDS) Credentials]({{site.data.keyword.ref-hms-link}}){: external}.

-To run the Spark python file using EMR-6.15.0 (Spark 3.4) cluster, download the iceberg jars from the [location](https://repo1.maven.org/maven2/org/apache/iceberg/iceberg-spark-runtime-3.3_2.12/1.4.1/iceberg-spark-runtime-3.3_2.12-1.4.1.jar) and follow the same [procedure](#abt_emrsamp_run).
+To run the Spark python file using EMR 7.3.0 (Spark 3.5.1) cluster, download the iceberg jars from the [location](https://repo1.maven.org/maven2/org/apache/iceberg/iceberg-spark-3.5_2.12/1.4.0/iceberg-spark-3.5_2.12-1.4.0.jar) and follow the same [procedure](#abt_emrsamp_run).
 {: important}